Mediatek-Cloud/mcs-resources/content/en/mobile_application/README.md

 <a href="https://play.google.com/store/apps/details?id=com.mediatek.iotcloud"><img src="https://developer.android.com/images/brand/en_app_rgb_wo_60.png" border="0"></a>

-(If you already installed previous version, you need to un-install the previous version and install the new version again.)
+**(Please be noted that due to system upgrade to enhace security, the old version of mobile app is not working anymore.
+Please download the latest version of the mobile app in the Google play store to continue using our MCS mobile app.)**

 ![](../images/mobileapp_android.png)